yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/back-up-data-ycql.md

 | MAXREQUESTS | Maximum number of requests each worker can process in parallel.
 Default value is `6`. |
 | MAXOUTPUTSIZE | Maximum size of the output file, measured in number of lines.
 When set, the output file is split into segment when the value is exceeded.
 Use `-1` for no maximum.
 Default value: `-1`. |

 ## Example

-We are going to use the example shown in the [quick start](../../../quick-start/test-cassandra/) section in order to demonstrate how to perform backups.
+We are going to use the example shown in the [quick start](../../../quick-start/test-cassandra/) section in order to demonstrate how to create backups.

 This section assumes you already have a YugabyteDB cluster.
 You can install a local cluster on your laptop using [these quick start instructions](../../../quick-start/install/).